Persian Watermelon and Feta Salad

 Slice the watermelon into thin bite-sized cubes or triangles (refer to the detailed instructions in the post).
 Transfer to your bowl.

-Remove the arils from your pomegranate and transfer to your bow, reserve 2 tablespoons to garnish.
-Transfer to your bowl.
+Remove the arils from your pomegranate and transfer to your bowl, reserve 2 tablespoons to garnish.

 Add the mint leaves, pistachios, olive oil and lime juice to your bowl, season with salt and pepper then very gently toss the salad until well combined.